oinkbark/OinkCloud/values.md

 ## Chapter 1: Inspiration

-**At the core, we are humans; we have purpose; we are creators.**
+**To survive is to maintain.**

+**To live is to create.**
 ___
+- This composition aims to take values as a concept, and convert them into a tangible value proposition.
 - Together, these combine to produce the brightest of all existence: value for another human being.
-- This composition aims to take values as a concept, and convert them into a tangible value proposition.
-- It is up to you to use your skills to execute on this vision.
+- It is up to the individual to use their skills and execute upon this vision.

 ## Chapter 2: Cognition
 **Values are naturally developed, not artificially selected.**